KwangHoonAn/Batch-Normalization-Study/README.md

 ### Regularization effect

 Inputs within mini-batch will be scaled by batch normalization.
 In other words, mini batch inputs will no longer keep **whole data distribution** by being scaled by **mini batch mean and variance**.
 We can consider as **noise is added to the inputs**.
 This will play a role similar to dropout

+### Programming

+I implemented batch normalization only training part to understand the mechanism of batch normalization and its simple effect.
+For plotting part, I refer to above implementation link - [Very intuitive implementation of Batch normalization using Tensorflow]